plone/plone.app.robotframework/docs/source/tutorial.rst

-After the base fixture has been created (by following `plone.app.testing <http://pypi.python.org/pypi/plone.app.testing/>`_ documentation) and we only need to define a functional testing fixture, which adds a fully functional ZServer to serve a Plone sandbox with our add-on for Selenium.
+After the base fixture has been created (by following `plone.app.testing <http://pypi.python.org/pypi/plone.app.testing/>`_ documentation) we only need to define a functional testing fixture, which adds a fully functional ZServer to serve a Plone sandbox with our add-on.

 Update ``my.product/src/my/product/testing.py`` with::